TheGoodlike13/sahyun_bot/README.md

 The latter should configure all relevant objects, but not actually launch the bot itself.
 Both files assume 'install.bat' was already called before.

+### Logging

+Messages that should appear to the user will be logged under WARNING.
+Messages that provide basic information that the user may not need will be logged under INFO.
+Messages that provide detailed information will be logged under DEBUG.

+The logger names are derived by eliminating all '_' from the module name.
+Also, any 'utils_X' module shares its logger name with 'X' module for simplicity.
+This is done to ensure a shortened logger name is viably represented in console (see logging configuration).

 ### Configuration

 All configuration should be put into 'config.ini' file.
 This file should be in the working